 Research Funding and Grants

-Administrative support and oversight for grant applications and grant management at Red Deer Polytechnic is provided by the Division of Applied Research .
+Administrative support and oversight for grant applications and grant management at Red Deer Polytechnic is provided by our Applied Research team.
 This work is supported in part by the Government of Canada's Research Support Fund.

 RDP-SSHRC Internal Grants